(Courses taught in Fall 2014 noted after the course number and name)

 In this course, we’ll explore the work of several late 20th and 21st century women short story writers, and delve into their various aesthetics, influences, formal and thematic concerns.
 We’ll consider generational and cultural moments (with an eye on the intergenerational links and divergences); the sense of relationship, desire, and place within writers’ works; their visions of the short story form and uses of language; their representations of power and the power dynamics within forms; and their non-literary as well as their literary influences.
 Among the writers we’ll read and discuss: Grace Paley, Alice Munro, Angela Carter, Lorrie Moore, Deborah Eisenberg, Lydia Davis, Clarice Lispector, Aimee Bender, Jhumpa Lahiri, and several newly emerging story writers.
 Course projects will include engagement with art-making process and oral and written discussion of formal and cultural concerns.

 ENGL 307-02, Literature and Craft of Writing.
 Topic: Ma & Pa Poetry: Emily Dickinson and Walt Whitman.
-Kate Daniels.
+Kate Daniels (Fall 2014).